 A DNS cache contains entries that translate Internet domain names to IP addresses, for example matching setcronjob.com with 22.214.171.124.

-Besides system’s DNS cache, SetCronJob has its own DNS cache that each entry’s TTL (time-to-live) is 1 day.
-Once a domain name is resolved to an IP address, it’ll be kept at SetCronJob’s DNS cache for one day.
+Besides the system DNS cache, SetCronJob has its own DNS cache.
+Once a domain name is resolved to an IP address, it’ll be kept in SetCronJob’s DNS cache for one day.

-At the moment, our service has around 100,000 cronjobs, and active cronjobs are executing 1,300,000 times a day.
-Thanks to our DNS cache, the cron processors just need to resolve 8,500 domain names a day instead of 1.3 million times a day, and that’s saving much server resources.
+At the moment, our service has around 100,000 cronjobs and active cronjobs are executing 1,300,000 times a day.
+Thanks to our DNS cache, the cron processors just need to resolve 8,500 domain names a day instead of 1.3 million times a day.

 In case your domain name changes its IP address, the DNS cache may not be updated as soon as expected; it’ll cause a glitch in the cron execution.
 There are two cases: